SpeechCARE/SpeechCARE_Acoustic_Explainability_Framework/README.md

 - **Audio Spectrogram:** Visualizes the energy of frequency components over time.
 - **SHAP-based Spectrogram:** Highlights time spans that are most informative for the predicted outcome.
-- **Explainable Acoustic/Temporal Features:** Provides deeper insights into how key acoustic and temporal features relate to the desired outcome (e.g., cognitive status).
+- **Explainable Acoustic Features:** Provides deeper insights into how key acoustic features (Fundamental Frequency [F0] , Third Formant Frequency [F3], Shimmer, Energy of Frequency Domain, Rhythmic Structure, Pause count) relate to the desired outcome (e.g., cognitive status).

 The output of this framework is a spectrogram visualization that emphasizes informative acoustic and temporal features, accompanied by human-interpretable explanations.